 An audience member pointed out that as Gelato enters the China market, it might be important to test assumptions regarding the customer value points since some of value dimensions may be different.
 The labor costs in China are lower than in the western countries and so are the logistic and shipping costs.
 It may turn out that having consistent corporate standard quality of the print material in quick turnaround time may be more important for customers operating in China than the shipping costs.
 Mr. Torstensson agreed that every country has its unique characteristics that need to be taken into account, but that the Gelato software has many benefits above and beyond quality and delivery time, such as brand consistency and cost transparency, that will benefit the customer.

-Dr. Xu mentioned that there is an opportunity for new partners to help Microsoft provide cloud-based solutions to customers in China since their core platform technologies needs consulting services to integrate the pieces before customers can fully realize the benefits of a platform solution.
+Dr. Xu mentioned that there is an opportunity for new partners to help Microsoft provide cloud-based solutions to customers in China since their core platform technologies needs consulting services to integrate the pieces before customers can fully realize the benefits of a technology innovation platform solution.
 Many traditional partners are finding it challenging to develop new capabilities needed and so there is opportunities for small focused partners to develop deep skills and work with Microsoft on delivering Cloud Platform based solutions.

 Dr. Hugh is part a software company in California, Xavor Corporation, that has been Gold Partner with Microsoft for over 20 years and echoed the potential business opportunity in China.
 For global companies operating in China, Microsoft Cloud platform will have some advantages over other local Cloud Platform providers mainly due to the fact that Microsoft Cloud is compliant with most of the European and American data security, reliability and compliance standards and also maintains global network of data centers which are all certified to meet local government regulations and yet are part of the overall global network to provide customers and easy way to manage their corporate assets in secure and reliable manner while ensuring high availability and performance to its customers.

 Another topic addressed in the Q&A session included new cybersecurity law in China.
 The new law goes into effect begin June and it is not clear how it will affect companies since the law is quite broad and not very specific in the implementation details.
 Most panelists agreed that is a critical area on which all the technology companies and the large enterprises are working on to ensure that they remain compliant with the new local cyber security laws.
 In fact, besides legal compliances, enterprises now consider their data security to to business critical and are so working with leading technology partners to upgrade their digital platforms and infrastructure.
-Considering the issues of corporate security breaches we hear on frequent basis, this trend is likely to continue and US companies like Microsoft, IBM and Chinese giants like Alibaba, Tencent are pouring billions of dollars to build, operate and offer generic cloud platform services to traditional businesses to focus on designing their digital business models rather than having to build and operate the cloud digital infrastructure.
+Considering the issues of corporate security breaches we hear on frequent basis, this trend is likely to continue and US companies like Microsoft, IBM and Chinese giants like Alibaba, Tencent are pouring billions of dollars to build, operate and offer generic cloud platform services to traditional businesses to focus on designing their digital business models rather than having to build and operate the digital cloud infrastructure with technology innovation.
 Industry 4.0 and China’s Intelligent Manufacturing vision 2025 will further accelerate this momentum.

 Dr. Hugh is a practitioner-scholar with over 25 years of experience working and consulting with global organizations in the US, Europe and Asia in areas of IT-enabled business innovation.